Municipal Court

 Options

-Georgetown Municipal Court 101 E 7th St. P.O.
-Box 1424 Georgetown, Texas 78627-1424 - Option 2: Plead not guilty.
-This can be accomplished by a letter through the mail or by coming in person to the Court office to request a trial.
-This must be done before 15 days have past from the date on the ticket.
-The case will be set for an arraignment court session prior to a trial date being scheduled.
-Trials are held once per month, on a Wednesday.
-A courtesy letter will be mailed approximately ten days prior to the trial date.
-You will need to bring any witnesses with you, the day of the trial.
+Plead Not Guilty in person or by mail.
+This can be accomplished by a letter through the mail or by coming in person to the Court office to request a court setting.
+This must be done prior to the appearance date listed on your citation or no later than 15 days from arrest.
+If you plea Not Guilty, the case will be set for an arraignment session prior to a trial date being scheduled.
+Arraignment sessions are held weekly and trial sessions are held once per month.
+Both sessions are held on a Wednesday.
+A courtesy letter will be mailed reminding you of your court date and time approximately ten days prior to your scheduled court session.
+If you take your case to trial, you will need to bring your witnesses with you on the day of the trial.

-- Option 3: Plead guilty or Nolo Contendere (no contest) within 15 days from the date on your ticket and request a court date.
-You can set your case for an arraignment session to explain circumstances or to just talk to the judge.
-Arraignment sessions are held once per month, on a Wednesday.
-If you request this option, you will be mailed a courtesy letter reminding you of your court date and time approximately ten days before the court date.
+Plead Guilty or Nolo Contendere (no contest) in person or by mail and request a court setting to discuss your circumstances with the Court.
+This must be done prior to the appearance date listed on your citation or no later than 15 days from arrest.
+Arraignment sessions are held weekly, on a Wednesday.
+If you request this option, you will be mailed a courtesy letter reminding you of your court date and time approximately ten days prior to your scheduled court session.